Least Common Factor Of 5 And 6

 Popular Opinions and Misconceptions

 One common misconception is that the LCM is always a large number.
-While it can be for some numbers, it is important to remember that the LCM is the smallest common multiple.
+Also, while it can be for some numbers, it is important to remember that the LCM is the smallest common multiple.
 Another misconception is that the LCM is only useful for working with fractions.
 As shown above, it has many other practical applications.

 Tips and Expert Advice